-FSCS 601 Legal Issues in High Technology Crime (3) FSCS 610 Identifying Organizational Liabilities and Crime (3) FSCS 615 Information Retrieval: Paper and Electronic (3) FSCS 620 Forensic Investigative Techniques I (3) FSCS 630 Security Analysis and Introduction to Cryptography (3) FSCS 720 Forensic Investigative Techniques II (3) FSCS 724 Protection of Data/Information (3) FSCS 727 Computer and Digital Forensics (3) FSCS 728 Information Systems, Threats, Attacks and Defense Strategies (3)

-FSCS 730 Incident Response I (3)
+- FSCS 601 Legal Issues in High-Technology Crime (3) - FSCS 610 Identifying Organizational Liabilities and Crime (3) - FSCS 615 Information Retrieval: Paper and Electronic (3) - FSCS 620 Forensic Investigative Techniques I (3) - FSCS 630 Security Analysis and Introduction to Cryptography (3) - FSCS 720 Forensic Investigative Techniques II (3) - FSCS 724 Protection of Data/Information (3) - FSCS 727 Computer and Digital Forensics (3) - FSCS 728 Information Systems, Threats, Attacks and Defense Strategies (3) - FSCS 730 Incident Response I (3)

-MASTER OF PROFESSIONAL STUDIES IN JUSTICE LEADERSHIP AND MANAGEMENT www.ubalt.edu/justiceleadership Debra Stanley, program director
+MASTER OF PROFESSIONAL STUDIES IN JUSTICE LEADERSHIP AND MANAGEMENT www.ubalt.edu/justiceleadership Patrick Hughes, program director

-FACULTY: Cantora, Grant, Koch, Pfeifer, Ross, Stanley, Tumosa, Wright ADJUNCT: Goodwin, Kelly, Rosenblatt
+FACULTY: Cantora, Hughes, Pfeifer, Ross, Stanley, Tumosa, Wright

-The M.P.S. in Justice Leadership and Management program is a specialized new program, unique in the state of Maryland and for the field of criminal justice.
-Intended for mid- to upper-level leaders in management in criminal justice organizations and agencies, the M.P.S. in Justice Leadership and Management program will qualify those who wish to advance their competencies in leadership and management for leadership positions in law enforcement, correctional organizations, courts and victim services at the federal, state and local levels, as well as in private and corporate security and in other public sector agencies.
+The M.P.S. in Justice Leadership and Management program is a specialized program, unique in the state of Maryland and for the field of criminal justice.
+Intended for mid- to upper-level leaders in management in criminal justice organizations and agencies, the M.P.S. in Justice Leadership and Management program will qualify those who wish to advance their competencies in leadership and management for leadership positions in law enforcement, correctional organizations, courts and victim services at the federal, state and local levels, as well as in private and corporate security and in other public-sector agencies.

-In this 30-credit program, students are expected to be able to demonstrate effective leadership skills that facilitate and support organizational innovation and overall success, and demonstrate the ability to understand and put into practice management techniques that will improve the performance of and lead a criminal justice organization through effective change.
+In this 30-credit program offered in an online format (pending Maryland Higher Education Commission approval of modality change), students are expected to be able to demonstrate effective leadership skills that facilitate and support organizational innovation and overall success, and the ability to understand and put into practice management techniques that will improve the performance of and lead a criminal justice organization through effective change.